Joint Object Tracking and Intent Recognition: Latent Intent Models

 \subsection{Piecewise-constant Destination Model}

 The above basic model implicitly stipulates that the target destination evolves over time in synchronisation with the sensor(s) measurements.
 This limits its applicability since in many practical situations the intent is expected to change at a significantly slower rate compared with the sampling frequency of the sensor measurements.
 For instance, a (semi-)autonomous system, such as a drone, following a way-point trajectory set during the mission planning, will typically have one or more ``intermediate`` destinations (i.e. waypoints) between which the intent remains unchanged.
 This is despite potentially many sensor observations (e.g. from radar or optical sensors) made during this period.
-Hence, we propose the following continuous-time model that can better characterise a target motion with \textit{a priori} unknown waypoints or sojourns

-where $t \in (\tau_k, \tau_{k+1}]$.
-The latent destination $\mathbf{r}_k = r_k^x$ is assumed to remain unchanged within the time interval $(\tau_k, \tau_{k+1}]$ and it has a distinctive subscript (i.e. $k$) compared with that in \eqref{eqn:vl_basic_vel}.
-Consequently, the target position is driven stochastically towards some deterministic destination $r^x_k$ before the arrival of an updated destination $r^x_{k+1}$ right after $\tau_{k+1}$.
+Hence, to better characterise a target motion with \textit{a priori} unknown waypoints or sojourns, we use the same object (kinematic) state model as in (\ref{eqn:vl_basic_linearSDE}) with $t \in (\tau_k, \tau_{k+1}]$.
+The latent destination $\mathbf{r}_k = r_k^x$ is assumed to remain unchanged within the time interval $(\tau_k, \tau_{k+1}]$ and it has a distinctive subscript (i.e. $k$) compared with that in \eqref{eqn:vl_basic_des}.
+Consequently, the target position is driven stochastically towards some destination $r^x_k$ before the arrival of an updated destination $r^x_{k+1}$ right after $\tau_{k+1}$.

-Consequently, the latent destination follows a continuous-time piecewise deterministic process (PDP) \cite{Davis1984PDP} and its value only changes randomly at a collection of countable jumping times $\{ \tau_k \}$ .
-In principle, the intend can be drawn from any suitably chosen density.
-Here, we model it as a jump process $W_t$ with independent and normally distributed jump sizes \{$J_k$\} since this can lead to a conditionally linear and Gaussian structure for the dynamical model.
+Consequently, the latent destination follows a continuous-time piecewise deterministic process (PDP) \cite{Davis1984PDP} and its value only changes randomly at a collection of countable jumping times $\{ \tau_k \}$.
+In principle, the intent can be drawn from any suitably chosen density.
+Here and for simplicity, we model it as a jump process $W_t$ with independent and normally distributed jump sizes \{$J_k$\} since this can lead to a conditionally linear and Gaussian structure for the dynamical model.
 We show in Section \ref{sec:inference_method} that this particular structure facilitates the use of the Rao-Blackwellised estimation scheme that can improve the efficiency of the standard particle filter when the measurement model is linear-Gaussian.
 Specifically, we have